Whenever I say that I am pro-life, it always surprises some people—which always surprises me.

 And my respect for life extends to life at every stage, a feeling that has only grown though my experiences in various ministries during my 30 years as a Jesuit—for example, with refugees.

-For two years, as a young Jesuit in the early 1990s, I worked in Kenya with refugees from around East Africa, who had, in search of a safe life for their families, fled war-torn countries like Sudan, Ethiopia, Uganda, Somalia and Rwanda, and settled in the slums of Nairobi.
+For two years, as a young Jesuit in the early 1990s, I worked in Kenya with refugees from around East Africa, who, in search of a safe life for their families, had fled war-torn countries like Sudan, Ethiopia, Uganda, Somalia and Rwanda, and settled in the slums of Nairobi.
 There, along with colleagues from the Jesuit Refugee Service, I helped them start small businesses to support themselves.

 Many of them had suffered the severest losses in their home countries, tragedies that might seem unbelievable to some—seeing spouses hacked to death with machetes before them; watching their children have their throats slit; and being brutalized, kidnapped and tortured themselves.
 Sometimes people think I am concocting these stories.
 I’m not.
 I have met these people, and in many cases have seen the proof: medical records, newspaper clippings, gruesome scars.